-These menstrual disks offered the user 12 hours of protection with the convenience of disposability, as they are a single-use product.
+These menstrual discs offered the user 12 hours of protection with the convenience of disposability, as they are a single-use product.
 Not exactly eco-friendly.
 They also have an extremely high-capacity so are good for people with heavy periods that have a low cervix.
 Menstrual disks are worn like a diaphragm so the experience of using one is completely different to a menstrual cup.

-Menstrual disks are very easy to insert but they can take a bit of getting used to as you have to push it far enough up behind your pubic bone.
+Menstrual discs are very easy to insert but they can take a bit of getting used to as you have to push it far enough up behind your pubic bone.
 You’ll actually have to push it up higher than you think.
 Removing it is very easy to but it can be quite messy and we’ve found it to be messier than a conventional menstrual cup due to the collection bag being so thin.
-We are personally not a fan of the removal process as the entire surface of the disk will be covered in menstrual blood, removing it in the shower is definitely recommended.
+We are personally not a fan of the removal process as the entire surface of the disc will be covered in menstrual blood, removing it in the shower is definitely recommended.

 You can wear it during penetrative sex.

-Menstrual disks offer a high-capacity
+Menstrual discs offer a high-capacity